Get your little one off to the best start in life – make sure they’re visiting the optician regularly

 What’s more, your child’s experience of education can also be affected by their vision.
 Children who struggle to read and see the board clearly in class can easily become frustrated and eventually bored, disruptive and even completely disengaged with learning altogether.
 Ensuring your child has regular eye examinations throughout their school career will help to make sure they have the best possible chance at making the most of their time in education.

-If they need new eyewear, they will be able to choose from our varied and exciting range of children’s frames, including designs from Street, O’Neil and Lazer It’s a fantastic opportunity for them to incorporate their favourite colours or characters into their everyday lives.
+If they need new eyewear, they are entitled to a voucher towards the cost.
+They will be able to choose from our varied and exciting range of children’s frames, many included in the cost of the voucher, others incur a small charge, or discount on the adults range of frames.
+It’s a fantastic opportunity for them to incorporate their favourite colours into their everyday lives.